-Let’s dig deeper to give us an idea of what improved.
+Let’s dig deeper to give us an idea of what he did better:

 His biggest improvements came in UZR’s Range Runs (RngR) and DRS’s Plus/Minus Runs (rPM). rPM measures the total bases above or below average that a fielder saves, including factors like range and converting balls into outs.
 RngR quantifies how well a fielder can get to balls hit into his zones.
 So Puig may be going after more balls, or maybe he’s improved his routes, or maybe the Dodgers are doing a better job with outfield shifts.

 His Statcast metrics are, alas, less than exceptional.
 He ranked 119th (out of 206) in Outs Above Average (OAA) last year with -1.
-Catch Probability numbers, which underlie OAA, reveal that while he’s perfectly good on routine catches it’s the more difficult plays he has trouble with.
-He had among the most opportunities for easy catches last year.
-Perhaps, then, it’s his high number of easy opportunities inflating his defensive numbers.
+Catch Probability numbers, which underlie OAA, reveal that, while he’s perfectly good on routine catches, it’s the more difficult plays he has trouble with.
+And he had among the most opportunities for easy catches last year.
+Perhaps, then, it’s his high number of easy opportunities that inflated his defensive numbers.

 I’m not sure where the discrepancies are here, but Statcast is much lower on Puig’s defense than Inside Edge.
-It might just be the different category ranges.
+It might just be the different buckets.
 But, Statcast may be onto something.

 Either way, these metrics don’t account for everything that happens after the catch, including plays like this: